Let's Scare Jessica to Death: Modern assessment and legacy

 Film scholar John Stanley gave the film a favorable review in his 1995 book, writing: "Director John Hancock is to be congratulated for a multi-layered horror film with frightening visuals.
 There isn't much logic to the story, yet the overall effect is unsettling... the film has a dream-like quality."
-AllMovie deemed it an "eerie low-budget chiller."
-Film scholar Gary A. Smith remarked Lampert's performance as Jessica as "laid back to the point of somnambulism.
+Rober Firsching, reviewing the film for AllMovie, similarly deemed it an "eerie low-budget chiller."
+Film scholar Gary A. Smith described Lampert's performance as Jessica as being "laid back to the point of somnambulism.
 Lampert gives a performance so overwrought that it has to rank as one of the most eccentric ever captured on film."

-In 2006, Eric Henderson of Slant gave the film an unfavorable review, writing: "A lesbian panic melodrama in New England gothic drag, the only things separating Let's Scare Jessica to Death from its cinematic descendants are its narrative incoherence, its lack of a directorial presence (especially surprising considering the colloquial implications of the director's name), [and] its drab, douche commercial mise-en-scène."
+In 2006, Eric Henderson of Slant Magazine gave the film an unfavorable review, writing: "A lesbian panic melodrama in New England gothic drag, the only things separating Let's Scare Jessica to Death from its cinematic descendants are its narrative incoherence, its lack of a directorial presence (especially surprising considering the colloquial implications of the director's name), [and] its drab, douche commercial mise-en-scène."
 Author and independent filmmaker John Kenneth Muir gave the film 3 1/2 out of 4 stars, praising the film's cinematography, "unsettling" mood, and its ability to generate a sense of unease, calling it "very disturbing" and noting its "lovely and poetic" visuals.
-Film critic Leonard Maltin awarded the film 2 1/2 out of a possible 4 stars, calling it "creepy."

-In a 2013 article published by the Film Society of Lincoln Center, Erik Luers wrote of the film: "The technical qualities of Let's Scare Jessica to Death are superb.
-With gorgeous cinematography and an audio track that takes on a life of its own, each sound and image presents a hazy version of reality.
-As the plot develops, we learn that the world around Jessica is scarier than anything her mind could concoct."
-Genre scholar Kim Newman has praised the film, specifically Lampert's performance, which he ranks as equal to those of Gena Rowlands in A Woman Under the Influence (1974), Carrie Snodgress in Diary of a Mad Housewife (1970), Shirley Knight in The Rain People (1969), and Susannah York in Images (1972), all "portrait[s] of a woman in distress."

-2020 review from The Super Network's film critic Marcella Papandrea gave the film a very positive review, saying "The atmosphere and the soundtrack are haunting pieces, the film is very unnerving from start to finish, as the view is with an unreliable narrator and the audience feels what Jessica feels throughout." also reading into the subtext of Jessica's psychological state and downfall to that of the death of the counter culture movement of the 60s.